UCL-ARC/green-hpc-course/episodes/carbon-efficiency.md

 ### Positive emissions impacts

-As well as reducing emissions from our use of HPC there are typically other sources of positive carbon emissions impact associated with HPC
+As well as reducing emissions from our use of HPC systems there are typically other sources of positive carbon emissions impact associated with HPC

-The main source of reduced emissions from HPC use is in the research that leads to new technology, policies and approaches to reducing emissions.
+The main source of reduced emissions from HPC system use is in the research that leads to new technology, policies and approaches to reducing emissions.
 Some examples include:

 - HPC services run the climate models that are used to provide evidence for setting emissions reductions policies and targets across the world.
 Research and modelling on HPC services leads to development of improved zero emission energy generation by, for example, modelling new wind turbine and wind farm designs.